msan622/spring-2014-template/homework1/README.md

 ![Plot 2](hw1-bar.png)
 <p align="center"> I used a little more customization in this plot.
 I took away the legend, axis titles, x-axis ticks, and vertical grid lines.
 I also increased the text size for the genre labels on the x-axis and decreased the padding of the plot.
-Further, I created a custom palette for the genres. </p>
+Further, I created a custom palette based on the genres. </p>

 ![Plot 3](hw1-multiples.png)